kwaldenphd/propublica-compas-lab/README.md

 plt.show()
 ```

-# Racial Bias in COMPAS
+### Racial Bias in COMPAS

-42. These visualizations suggest that *something* is going on.

-43. But in order to test our intution that there is a significant difference in COMPAS scores across different racial categories, we need to run a logistic regression, comparing low scores to high scores.
+These visualizations suggest that *something* is going on.
+But in order to test our intution that there is a significant difference in COMPAS scores across different racial categories, we need to run a logistic regression, comparing low scores to high scores.

-44. After filtering out unusable rows, *ProPublica*'s next step was whether there is a significant difference in Compas scores between races.

-45. They explored this question by changing some variables into factors, and running a logistic regression, comparing low scores to high scores.
+After filtering out unusable rows, *ProPublica*'s next step was whether there is a significant difference in Compas scores between races.
+They explored this question by changing some variables into factors, and running a logistic regression, comparing low scores to high scores.

-46. These factor conversions were necessary because of RStudio syntax.

-47. The first step would be to convert the c_charge_degree, age_cat, race, sex (which are all categorical data) into factors.
+These factor conversions were necessary because of RStudio syntax.
+The first step would be to convert the `c_charge_degree`, `age_cat`, `race`, `sex` (which are all categorical data) into factors.

 **RStudio Syntax**